cruzas/tron_kart/README.md

 This repository holds the work of 4 contributors with the aim to develop a game inspired by the classic Tron game and Mario Kart.

-Please note that this project is currently under development.
-Consequently, this repository will contain many files that will serve as tests and sample files.

 How to run the program?
 -